-Body language is subconscious, so you can’t always tell exactly what’s going on in someone else’s mind.
+Body language is subconscious, so you can’t always tell exactly what’s happening in someone else’s mind.
 However, understanding body language can help you to interpret their thoughts and feelings.
 It can give you more insight into how to communicate effectively.

-However, body language can be extremely revealing, and it can also be surprisingly easy to pick up—often without even realizing it.
+Body language can be highly revealing, and it can also be surprisingly easy to pick up—often without even realizing it.

 For example, the “head tilt” is often used in emotional displays.

-When someone is nervous, they may tilt their heads upward, which may send a signal to the other person that they are uneasy or unsure.
+When someone is nervous, they may tilt their heads upward, which may signal to the other person that they are uneasy or unsure.

 The “head tilt” is also used sometimes in playful interactions, and it’s especially common when one person is talking to another.